luojilab/json2graphql/README.md

-A script to generate graphql schema from json.
+A tool to generate graphql schema from json.

 # Usage
 ```bash